 3. Complications in pregnancy and birth

 While some health conditions may start in your mouth, the opposite is also true—your oral health may be affected as the result of a disease in another part of the body.
-For example, people who suffer from diabetes are at a higher risk of developing gum disease, making regular periodontal care extremely important.
-And research suggests that gum disease impacts a person’s ability to properly control blood sugar, further complicating the matter for diabetes patients.
+For example, people who have diabetes are at a higher risk of developing gum disease, making regular periodontal care extremely important.
+And research suggests that gum disease impacts a person’s ability to control blood sugar properly, further complicating the matter for diabetes patients.

 Osteoporosis affects bone density, weakening their strength and resulting in brittle, fragile bones.
 This has a direct impact on oral health in terms of the jawbone and tooth placement.
-As osteoporosis progresses, decreasing levels of mineral density causes the jawbone to get weaker and makes teeth more susceptible to displacement or loss.
+As osteoporosis progresses, decreasing mineral density levels cause the jawbone to get weaker and make teeth more susceptible to displacement or loss.
 As a result, tooth loss, displacement, or gum disease could be an indicator of osteoporosis.